OperationFman/travel-blog/README.md

 I created it to show off images, videos and tell stories of my travels overseas, this also serves to demonstrate my basic web-design skills.

 The home page contains a bio about me with a link to my (Now likely outdated) resume.
+It's also in darkmode because I like it.